vbekasov/cpp/README.md

 * bt_analise.ipynb : Jupyter Notebook document with algorithm analysis and visualization

-* py_analog : same projects but on Python3
+---

 ## Linked List

 Linked List (LL) is a kind of Data Structure, where  the next element is pointed by current.
 It is not a random access array, but elements still can have their IDs.
-LLs use much more memory then arrays, but have some advantages:
+LLs use much more memory
+ (+8 bytes) for each element then arrays, but have some advantages:
  1. Adding a new element to the end of the list does not require memory reallocation for the whole list, only memory for the new element;
  2. New elements can be inserted or deleted without copying and moving list: <b>A->B => A->C->B</b>; Bigger list you have -- more proffit you have;
  3. LL can care mixed data type, what is impossible with standard array in C/C++;
+ 4. Greater size of element you care -- less difirent ageinst arrey you have.
+E.g. you have object size of 128 bytes.
+It will be: in arrey 128 bytes, in LL 136 bytes.
+128~136;

 Problem     | Linked List  | Array
 ----------- | ------------ | -------------